Welcome to the Ballroom

 Welcome to the Ballroom (ボールルームへようこそ, Bōrurūmu e Yōkoso) is a Japanese manga series written and illustrated by Tomo Takeuchi.
 It tells the prototypical story of an aimless Japanese youth named Tatara Fujita, who, after a chance encounter, is plunged into the world of competitive dancing.
-An anime television series adaptation by Production I.G was broadcast from July to December 2017.
+An anime television series adaptation produced by Production I.G was broadcast from July to December 2017.

 In North America, the manga has been licensed for English language release by Kodansha Comics.

 Plot

-Third-year middle school student Tatara Fujita is a guy who has no plans for his future or dreams, but tries to find something he can pursue for his whole life.
+Third-year middle school student Tatara Fujita has no plans for his future or dreams, but tries to find something he can pursue for his whole life.
 With him being bullied and extorted, he is saved from delinquents by a man named Kaname Sengoku, a motorcycle-riding dance instructor.
-Tatara is entered into the Ogasawara Dance Studio in which he is shown the ropes of the world of Competitive Ballroom Dancing.
+Tatara is entered into the Ogasawara Dance Studio in which he is shown the ropes of the world of dancesport.